SalmonMode/salmonmode.github.io/_posts/2020-05-11-lets-talk-about-cypress.md

 #### How is this harmful?

 It makes more excuses for poor tests, and pretends that somehow Cypress will magically make all the challenges go away.
+It implies that what you were doing before was clunky and slow to develop, such that TDD wouldn't be feasible.

 ### "Key Differences: Cypress has native access to everything."